-- 1. The coronavirus continues to impact on most facets of daily life, including a current issue of large scale absences in key public services.
-In conjunction with its local stakeholders and partners, local government will need to continue to respond to uncertainty and manage high demand on its services and resources well into 2022, and likely beyond should new variants or surges in caseloads arise.
-Managing staff wellbeing, hybrid working, and demands for high quality IT is challenging.
+- 1. The UK is experiencing significant social and economic issues (e.g. critical incidents in health care, high inflation causing a cost of living crisis, key workforce strikes and difficulties in staff recruitment and retention causing service disruptions, and the costs and service delivery impacts of migration), In conjunction with its local stakeholders and partners, local government will need to continue to respond to uncertainty and manage high demand on its services and resources throughout 2023, and beyond.
 Historic local government funding and spending pressures continue.
-The problem is exacerbated by continuing delays to the Government's funding reforms and uncertainty around sufficient funding to implement adult social care reforms along with the costs and impacts of a new regulatory framework.
+This problem is exacerbated by continuing delays to the Government's funding reforms and uncertainty remaining around sufficient funding to implement adult social care reforms along with the costs and impacts of a new regulatory framework.
 Financial pressures supporting growth, infrastructure, and environmental improvement continue to build and have accelerated with elevated inflation.
-Continuing public expectations alongside concerns about councils having the capacity and capability to respond, are creating continuing change. - 2.
+Continuing public expectations alongside concerns about councils having the capacity to respond, are creating continuing change. - 2.
+In May 2022 the County Council agreed a four-year Strategic Plan to 2026.
+The Plan is focused on the things that will make life better for people in Leicestershire and sets out the Council's approach to meeting the many challenges emerging post-Covid-19 and to support the wider levelling up agenda.
+However, the Council is continuing to operate in an extremely challenging financial environment.
+Since the 2022-26 MTFS was produced, the financial situation facing the Council is being described as a 'dire' financial challenge and balancing the books will be harder than ever. - 3.
 Local authorities which stimulate effective and efficient risk management and strive to create an environment of 'no surprises' should be in a stronger position to deliver objectives, sustain services, achieve better value for money, and promote good corporate governance both within the organisation itself and in tandem with stakeholders and partners.
 Successful risk management should balance providing sufficient protection from harm, without stifling development and recognising and grasping opportunity, where calculated risk is accepted and even commended.
-As shown throughout the pandemic, new layers of complexity and risk will always arise, but they bring new opportunities for innovation, collaboration, transformation, community engagement, and new approaches to service delivery.
-These include prevention and integration strategies, collaborating with communities and other partners, embracing digital technology, and investment in infrastructure to remain sustainable.
-Authorities that have ventured into risky commercial property and income generating activities continue to receive intense scrutiny. - 3.
-'The Strategic Plan 2022-26' (the Plan) sets out the County Council's ambitions and priorities for the next four years.
-It outlines what it aims to achieve and how it intends to do it.
-It is based on five strategic outcomes which describe the Council's vision for Leicestershire.
-The outcomes are broad and aspirational, reflecting the Council's significant and wide-ranging responsibilities and capacity to influence.
-To ensure that the Plan provides a clear strategic direction for the Council, it includes specific aims and actions to deliver each outcome over the next four years.
-The Plan also includes sections on the Council's 'enabling services', its Medium Term Financial Strategy and Strategic Change Portfolio.
-Through its leadership of the F20 Group (low funded local authorities of different political controls) and its expression of interest in a County Deal (supported by all the County's MPs and the seven district councils), the Council hopes that positive responses from Government will help to sustain and improve front line services and ensure housing and economic growth has the necessary infrastructure to benefit individuals, communities and the wider population. - 4.
-Whilst ensuring that the most vulnerable are protected, in order to continue its own fundamental transformation, the Council will embrace an attitude to risk allowing a culture of creativity and innovation, in which in all areas of the business, risks are identified, understood and proactively managed, rather than avoided.
+New layers of complexity and risk will always arise, but they bring new opportunities for innovation, collaboration, transformation, community engagement, and new approaches to service delivery. - 4.
+Whilst ensuring that the most vulnerable are protected, the Council embraces an attitude to risk allowing a culture of creativity and innovation, in which in all areas of the business, risks are identified, understood and proactively managed, rather than avoided.
 Risk management is at the heart of the Council and its key partners.
 The Council will not shy away from risk but instead seek to proactively manage it.
 This will allow it not only to meet the needs of the community today, but also be prepared for future challenges. - 5.
-This Policy Statement and supporting Strategy form an integrated framework that supports the Council to effectively manage its risks.
-The framework provides assurance to its stakeholders, partners and customers that a consistent approach to the management of risks and opportunities of those current, developing and as yet unplanned activities, plays a key role in the delivery and achievement of the vision contained in its Strategic Plan and all of its other plans, strategies and programmes.
+This Policy Statement and supporting Strategy form an integrated framework that supports the Council in the effective management of its risk.
+The framework provides assurance to its stakeholders, partners and customers that a consistent approach to the management of risks and opportunities of those current, developing and as yet unplanned activities, plays a key role in the delivery and achievement of the vision contained in its Strategic Plan and all of its other plans, strategies and programmes - 6.
 This Policy Statement and Strategy has the full support of Members and Chief Officers, who are committed to embedding risk management throughout the Council and is reliant upon the co-operation and commitment of all management and employees to ensure that resources are utilised effectively.

-Signed: Title: Chief Executive Date: January 2022
+Signed: Title: Chief Executive Date: January 2023